sassoftware/sas-container-recipes/README.md

 ### Prerequisites

 - A [supported version](https://success.docker.com/article/maintenance-lifecycle) of [Docker-ce](https://docs.docker.com/install/linux/docker-ce/centos/) (community edition) on Linux or Mac must be installed on the build machine
-- `java-1.8.0-openjdk` or another Java Runtime Environment (1.8.x) must be installed on the build machine
-- `ansible` must be installed on the build machine
-- **Access to a Docker registry:** The build process will push built Docker images automatically to the Docker registry.
+- Access to a Docker registry: The build process will push built Docker images automatically to the Docker registry.
 Before running `build.sh` do a `docker login docker.registry.company.com` and make sure that the `$HOME/.docker/config.json` is filled in correctly.
-- Access to a Kubernetes environment and [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed: required for the deployment step but not required for the build step.
+- Access to a Kubernetes environment and [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed (required for the deployment step but not required for the build step)
 - **Strongly recommended:** A local mirror of the SAS software.
 [Here's why](https://github.com/sassoftware/sas-container-recipes/wiki/The-Basics#why-do-i-need-a-local-mirror-repository).

 ### How to Build